CMPSC-580-Allegheny-College-Spring-2024/own-project-gyamfi01/project_proposal.md

 ## Literature Review

-TODO (10 source minimum, with 5 of those being published peer-reviewed articles): Conduct literature review by describing relevant work related to the project and hence providing an overview of the state of the art in the area of the project.
-This section serves to contextualize the study within the existing body of literature, presenting a thorough review of relevant prior research and scholarly contributions.
-In clear and meaningful language, this section aims to demonstrate the problems, gaps, controversies, or unanswered questions that are associated with the current understanding of the topic.
-In addition, this section serves to highlight the current study's unique contribution to the field.
-By summarizing and critiquing existing works, this section provides a foundation for readers to appreciate the novelty and significance of the study in relation to the broader academic discourse.
-The "Literature Review" section further (in detail) contributes to the `why is the project important?` question.

 This lit review examines how NBA scoring has changed over time using thorough scholarly research and insightful articles from the sports analytics and basketball communities.
 It studies many aspects of basketball evolution, such as regulation changes, player performance, and statistical analysis, in order to interpret these patterns' broader significance for the sport.

 Peer-Reviewed Articles